Eco Mural with Year 2 at Petersfield Infants School

 I was delighted to collaborate with artists Tom Barnett, Charlotte Staniland and Michelle Puddy to bring ‘The Big Draw’ to Petersfield in October 2019.
 This, now global, festival started as a one day event in 2000, and is now marked by thousands of drawing celebrations all over the country and around the world.
 For 3 days in half term we’ll be offering brilliant activities and workshops in St Peter’s Church, and exhibiting a beautiful schools project involving seven local primary schools.
 This event was made possible by our fabulous sponsors whose support subsidised every workshop place and funded the schools project.
-Thank you 6A Vision Homes, Academy Art and Crafts, Gander Tax Services, Petaprint, The Art of Healthy Living and The Townhouse!!
+Thank you 6A Vision Homes, Academy Art and Crafts, Churcher’s College, Gander Tax Services, Petaprint, The Art of Healthy Living and The Townhouse!!

 Flowers at The Townhouse

-These rather beautiful flowers will soon be adorning the tables at The Townhouse in Petersfield.
+These rather beautiful flowers are currently adorning the tables at The Townhouse in Petersfield.
 Made out of single-use plastics, rescued from the bin, they are the work of 12 children who attend Treefrog Art after school art club at Herne Junior School.
 Plastics are a hot topic amongst the children, and they approached this project with great enthusiasm and determination.

 Art at St Peter’s Church